-by Kahlia Meeuwsen, Lifestyle Columnist
+by Kahlia Meeuwsen, Health Columnist

-Published in Lifestyle on 4th December, 2018
+Published in Health on 4th December, 2018

 Depression can be a sneaky foe during the holiday season, and it can be one that really takes away from our holiday experiences with our loved ones.
 In addition, we can often be left emotionally exhausted and feeling badly about ourselves and our choices.